 In April 2012 the Australian and New Zealand Intensive Care Society (ANZICS) published the Central Line Insertion and Maintenance Guideline.
 The guideline is a product of the ANZICS Central Line Associated Blood Stream Infection Prevention Project - a national quality improvement project led by ANZICS with support from the Australian Commission on Safety and Quality in Health Care.

 Guidelines for Surgical Patients with Post-operative Nausea and Vomiting

 These guidelines were compiled by a multidisciplinary international panel of individuals with interest and expertise in post-operative nausea and vomiting (PONV) under the auspices of the Society for Ambulatory Anesthesia.
 The panel members critically and systematically evaluated the current medical literature on PONV to provide an evidence-based reference tool for the management of adults and children who are undergoing surgery and are at increased risk for PONV.

 Malignant Hyperthermia Crisis Management

-In August 2010, the Australian Commission on Safety and Quality in Health Care released a publication entitled National Recommendations for User-applied Labelling of Injectable Medicines, Fluids and Lines.
-This publication and related resources are available here.
-Please note the relevant website is not maintained by ANZCA.
+In August 2010 the Australian Commission on Safety and Quality in Health Care published National Recommendations for User-applied Labelling of Injectable Medicines, Fluids and Lines.
+The second edition, published in February 2012, and related resources are available here.

 OSSIE Guide to Clinical Handover Improvement